-'Data is always missing': checking corporate ethical claims
+'Data Is Always Missing': Checking Corporate Ethical Claims

 American company Worldly said it has been using artificial intelligence (AI) to authenticate corporate claims, particularly in the apparel and textile industries.

-"AI helps us to know whether a subcontractor provides valid information," said John Armstrong, chief technology officer at Worldly.
+"AI helpsto know whether a subcontractor provides valid information," said John Armstrong, chief technology officer at Worldly.

-"When it comes to human rights, AI will lead us in the right direction: if a statement is not precise or there are detected anomalies, we're going to take a closer look," he said.
+"When it comes to human rights, AI will leadin the right direction: if a statement is not precise or there are detected anomalies, we're going to take a closer look," he said.

 He said more and more companies are looking to leverage technology to help validate corporate claims.